Node bipartition for rigidity and localization of networks with heterogeneous sensing: SNL with SA and RoD measurements

-In this subsection, we aim to solve Problem 2.
-The analysis on structures of $\mathcal{T}_{\hat{A}}$ and $\mathcal{T}_{\hat{D}}$ will play a significant role.
-Interestingly, we will show that under some connectivity assumptions of $\mathcal{T}_{\hat{A}}$ and $\mathcal{T}_{\hat{D}}$, Problem 2 can be decoupled into two sub-problems of finding bearings and distances, respectively.
+In this subsection, we try to solve Problem 2 in a centralized approach.
+In centralized SNL, a central unit collects anchor locations and measurements from all sensors to solve the localization problem.
+Problem 2 can be solved, for example, by first-order and second-order methods in classical optimization theory \cite{lyjbb15}.
+Interestingly, we will show that under some connectivity assumptions of $\mathcal{T}_{\hat{A}}$ and $\mathcal{T}_{\hat{D}}$, Problem 2 can be decoupled into two subproblems of finding bearings and distances, respectively.